Volunteering

 The locomotive itself was beyond economic repair, however, one of the almost identical Western Australian W class, W916, has been rebuilt as W22.

-The first trial runs were held in March and April 2003, and the locomotive entered service on the Pichi Richi Railway in the April 2003 school holidays.
+The first trial runs were held in March and April 2003, and the locomotive entered service on the Pichi Richi Railway during the school holidays in April 2003.